coq/coq/doc/sphinx/addendum/type-classes.rst

    This command supports the :attr:`local`, :attr:`global` and :attr:`export`
    locality attributes.

+   .. deprecated:: 8.14

+      The default value for instance locality will change in a future release.
+Instances added outside of sections without an explicit locality are now deprecated.
+We recommend using :attr:`export` where possible.

    Like :cmd:`Definition`, it also supports the :attr:`program` attribute to switch the type checking to `Program` (chapter :ref:`programs`) and to use the obligation mechanism to manage missing